Atimca/unidirection_architectures_1/README.md

 This article could be read not only by iOS developers.
 I used only the basic concepts of Swift.
 You should understand it with knowledge of any modern programming language.

 Today we are going to talk more about the practical aspects of reactive programming.
-I've already mentioned that's it's too easy to shoot into the foot after you started to use any reactive framework, so I want to show you a way how to secure yourself)
+I've already mentioned it's too easy to shoot into the foot after you started to use any reactive framework, so I want to show you a way how to secure yourself)

 ## The problems